Hidden-Histories/Public-Resources/documentation/Tutorial_RemoteSiteVisit.md

 Finally I found a building in my neighborhood with a similarly sized front lawn.
 - Once I get my AR layer set up with a couple of POIs, I can go there and see how they look - remembering that the orientation is different, and that I have to pretend that the building is only 2 stories instead of 5.
-- I'll be much easier for you to find a suitable building, since the building styles will be more similar!
+- It'll be much easier for you to find a suitable building, since the building styles will be more similar!

 ![googlemaps_Munich-Measure](images/googlemaps_Munich-Measure.png)

 .

-## Use Google Maps 3D and Street View to get more familiar with the site
+## Use Google Maps 3D and Street View to get even more familiar with the site

 - Click on the **3D** button to get a bird's eye view of the 3D model of the site.
 - Use the **arrows** to the sides of the compass to **rotate** large amounts - or better yet, **Control+Left-Mouse-Drag** (sorry, don't know on a Mac!) to rotate and tilt the view so you can really view the building from all sides.